naniitsnina/AI-ML-PM/README.md

-# Bootcamp (AM) - How to Prepare, Get and Succeed in a Software Engineer/Machine Learning Engineer/Data Scientist Job
+# Bootcamp (AM)
-Assignments and materials
+How to Prepare, Get and Succeed in a Software Engineer/Machine Learning Engineer/Data Scientist Job